Mr-Mappie/mappie/website/src/posts/object-mapping/posts/overview.md

 Mappie supports creating object mappers via the base class `ObjectMappie`.
 The generated mapper will call a constructor of the target type, based on the properties and explicit mappings from the source type.

+Mappie resolves mappings by name.
+When the source type has a property that matches the name of a target of the target value, it will be inferred automatically.
+This requires that the types of the source property and target property match.
+If they do not match, it will be inferred automatically if there exists a single different mapper that takes the source- and target types as input- and output types.

 Suppose we have a data class `Person`
 ```kotlin
 data class Person(val name: String, val age: Int)